astropy/astropy-mentoring/index.md

 ### Progress check-in and reviews

-The mentoring program will send automated monthly check-ins with mentors and mentees by email to ask if there are any issues that need to be raised with the mentoring coordinator (with the default of not needing to reply if everything is going well).
+The mentoring program will send automated monthly check-ins with mentors and mentees to ask if there are any issues that need to be raised with the mentoring coordinator (with the default of not needing to reply if everything is going well).

-Every three months, the mentor will be sent an automated email to ask them to assess progress progress and determine whether the mentee is ready to 'graduate' to the formal role - and they should reply to the email with their conclusions.
+Every three months, the mentor will be sent an automated message to ask them to assess progress progress and determine whether the mentee is ready to 'graduate' to the formal role - and they should reply with their conclusions.

 ### 'Graduation'